percwg/perc-wg/double/draft-ietf-perc-double.md

 the hop-by-hop security.
 The Media Distributor MAY change some of the RTP header information that would impact the end-to-end integrity.
-In that case, the original value of any RTP header field that is changed is included in an "Original Headers Block" that is added to the packet.
+In that case, the original value of any RTP header field that is changed is included in an "Original Header Block" that is added to the packet.
 The new RTP packet is encrypted with the hop-by-hop cryptographic algorithm before it is sent.
 The receiving endpoint decrypts and checks integrity using the hop-by-hop